THE PLATFORM

 If you haven't used Google Docs before, you can know it's similar to Microsoft Word except with the power and speed of Google and behind it.

-One of the top reasons to use this app is it's ability to collaborate.
+One of the top reasons to use this as one of your writing apps for Android is its ability to collaborate.
 If you're a solo writer, this might not matter.
 However, if you work with an editor or team, it's the easiest way to give people access.

 Features: